 The Secret Garden

 Like Little Women, this is another major classic that hasn’t gotten a big-screen remake since the 90s.
-This version of Francis Hodgson Burnett’s novel will star Colin Firth as Lord Craven.
+This version of Francis Hodgson Burnett’s novel will star Colin Firth as Mr. Craven.
+They’ve changed the time period from early 1900s, as it is in the book, to post World War II.

 The Personal History of David Copperfield